biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/study_expanded.png
    :align:   center

-You could add all of these objects to the analysis by selecting the “Add” button.
+You can add each of these objects to the analysis by selecting the “Add” button.
 We will just add the Closed Reference OTU table object by clicking “Add” in that row.

 .. figure::  images/your_study.png
    :align:   center

-Now, the second-right-most icon at the top bar should be green, indicating that there are samples selected for analysis.
+Now, the second-right-most icon at the top bar should turn green, indicating that there are samples selected for analysis.

 .. figure::  images/clipboard.png
    :align:   center